DaoshuReal/vehhook/README.md

 # vehhook - VEH + PAGE_GUARD Function Interception

-i wanted to see if i could hook functions without patching a single byte of code. you can!, using vectored exception handling and page guard protection.
+vehhook is a single-header C++20 Windows function interception framework that redirects execution entirely through **Vectored Exception Handling** and **PAGE_GUARD** memory protection.

-this is the result of that.
+Unlike MinHook, Detours, and most traditional hooking libraries, vehhook does not modify target code, patch instructions, or allocate trampolines.
+No code bytes are ever overwritten.
+No executable memory is ever allocated.

-## what is this?
+## how it works

-vehhook is a single-header C++20 library that intercepts function calls on Windows by:
+1. `PAGE_GUARD` is set on the memory page containing the target function

-1. setting `PAGE_GUARD` on the memory page containing the target function
+2. When the target is called, the CPU raises `STATUS_GUARD_PAGE_VIOLATION`
-2. catching the resulting `STATUS_GUARD_PAGE_VIOLATION` via a Vectored Exception Handler
+3. The Vectored Exception Handler catches it and replaces the instruction pointer with the detour address
-3. redirecting the instruction pointer to your detour function
+4. The Trap Flag is set, causing `STATUS_SINGLE_STEP` after one instruction
-4. re-arming the guard page when execution resumes
+5. The single-step handler re-applies `PAGE_GUARD` and execution continues

-no inline patches. no jmp hooks. no int3. no trampolines. no code modification at all.
+you end up with function interception without ever touching the original code.

 ## why does this exist?

-most hooking libraries (minhook, detours, etc) work by overwriting the first few bytes of the target function. that's fine for production, but i wanted to understand the exception handling internals of Windows better.
+most hooking libraries work by overwriting the first few bytes of the target function. that's fine for production, but i wanted to understand the exception handling internals of Windows better.

 this project is purely educational. it's meant to demonstrate: